Arstahd/speedRacer/README.md

 SpeedRacer serves a single purpose, which is to keep time on each car.
 SpeedRacer accomplishes this incredibly well, too:
 Time data is exposed in realtime via a highly optimized web interface, accessible via Wi-Fi.

+This version has been modified to run 4 lanes and use phototransistors for the finish sensors.

 ## How does SpeedRacer work?